urbanairship/python-library/docs/index.rst

-Urban Airship Python Library
+Airship Python Library
 ============================

-``urbanairship`` is a Python library for using the `Urban Airship
+``urbanairship`` is a Python library for using the `Airship
-<http://urbanairship.com/>`_ web service API for push notifications and
+<http://urbanairship.com/>`_ web service in support of our messaging product
-rich app pages.
+lines and related features.

 Installation
 ------------